make-github-pseudonymous-again/eightfold/README.md

 [fix their software to comply with sane security and privacy practices](https://fixitalready.eff.org).
 I want to go one step further.

-## The Eight Plus One Pilars of Enlightenment
+## The Eight Plus One Pillars of Enlightenment
 > Disclaimer.
 I still use some of the listed culprits.
 This list is there to give new ideas.

 ### One.
 Google